• Skip to primary navigation

 HOW TO PASS THE PRUEBA 3

-–> respect the conventions of the genres (handwritten notes, emails, etc.),
+–> respect the conventions of the genres (handwritten notes, emails, etc.);

-–> punctuation matters,
+–> punctuation matters;

-–> use the most common linkers (entonces, pero, y, también, tampoco, etc.).
+–> utilize common linkers (entonces, pero, y, también, tampoco, etc.).

-You may find useful this little textbook:
+You may find this concise textbook useful:

 Expresión Escrita A2-B1 by Eugenia Criado Clemente and Marcelo Ayala Clemente: this collection, Destrezas Ele by Enclave ELE, is marvellous.

-Prueba 4: Oral expression and interaction
+Prueba 4: Oral Expression and Interaction

 The Expresión e Interacción Oral is made of:

-- 3 tasks
+• 3 tasks

-It’s very likely to have to talk about things as: clothing, physical appearance, daily activities, personal relationships, furniture, environment, time of the day, season, etc.
+Task 2: another monologue where you choose one of two photographs and describe what it represents.
+Expect topics such as clothing, physical appearance, daily activities, personal relationships, furniture, environment, time of the day, season, etc.

 HOW TO PASS THE PRUEBA 4